Top of the page

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Your daily amount depends on several things, including your weight, how active you are, which diabetes medicines you take, and what your goals are for your blood sugar levels.
-A registered dietitian or certified diabetes educator can help you plan how many carbohydrates to include in each meal and snack.
+Your daily amount depends on several things, such as your weight, how active you are, which diabetes medicines you take, and what your goals are for your blood sugar levels.
+A registered dietitian or certified diabetes educator can help you plan how many carbs to include in each meal and snack.

-If you take insulin, you need to know how many grams of carbohydrates are in a meal.
-This lets you know how much rapid-acting insulin to take before you eat.
+Counting carbs lets you know how much rapid-acting insulin to take before you eat.
 If you use an insulin pump, you get a constant rate of insulin during the day.
-So the pump must be programmed at meals to give you extra insulin to cover the rise in blood sugar after meals.
+So the pump must be programmed at meals.
+This gives you extra insulin to cover the rise in blood sugar after meals.

 Go to https://www.healthwise.net/patientEd

-Enter G703 in the search box to learn more about "Counting Carbohydrates When You Take Insulin: Care Instructions".
+Enter G703 in the search box to learn more about "Counting Carbohydrates for Diabetes: Care Instructions".

 Adapted By: Alberta Health Services